When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 This event takes place in Chinatown and features a festive Lunar New Year Parade and access to the city’s best Chinese cuisine.
 The dumplings are always the clear favorite.

-In January, you can hop aboard a local tour boat to see gray whales as they migrate from Alaska to Mexico.
-If you’re lucky, you may get to see a few dolphins too.
+Also in January, you can hop aboard a local tour boat to see gray whales as they migrate from Alaska to Mexico.
+If you’re lucky, you may see a few dolphins, too.

-Travelers interested in sampling the city’s many great restaurants will be excited to hear about the annual Dine LA event that takes place each January.
+Travelers interested in sampling the city’s many great restaurants will be excited to hear about the annual Dine LA event each January.

 This event showcases the city’s best restaurants with special tastings and small plates offered throughout the week.

 Dine LA is the perfect opportunity to get to know this incredible city through its best food and drinks.
-I couldn’t think of a better way to get to experience a new city.
+I couldn’t think of a better way to experience a new city.

 Eden | Rock A Little Travel